 Imagine being able to bypass all those nasty traffic jams.
-However, there are a few golden rules you should follow before getting on your motorbike and exploring the island of Bali.
+However, you should follow a few golden rules before getting on your motorbike and exploring the island of Bali.

 What You Need To Know When Hiring a Motorbike in Bali

-You are going to need an international drivers license or if you don’t have one of these, you will need to get a Balinese driving license, which you can get in Denpasar.
-Forget about riding around the island without on.
-Read this quick article to get the real scoop on whats going on with a drivers license in Bali: http://indonesia.embassy.gov.au/jakt/DrivingLicen.html
+You will need an international driver’s license, or if you don’t have one, you will need to get a Balinese driving license, which you can get in Denpasar.
+Forget about riding around the island without one.
+Visit the NRMA site to get your licence online.

 Eventually, you will get stopped by the police.
-This will end up in a costly fine and a trip to the local police station.
+This will result in a costly fine and a trip to the local police station.
 Be prepared to pay these guys if they ask for a payment.
 It saves a lot of hassle and wasted time.
-Offer them 100 000 Rp and that should be the end of the story.
-Unfortunately, this is the way it works here and it’s best to acknowledge this and move on.
+Offer them 100 000 Rp, and that should be the end of the story.
+Unfortunately, this is how it works here, and it’s best to acknowledge this and move on.
 Never argue with the police and think that you’ll be able to talk your way out of it because you won’t.
 Pay them and move on!
-Also, if you have an accident without an international drivers license you will not be able to collect insurance.
+Also, if you have an accident without an international driver’s license, you will not be able to collect insurance.

 2) You have to wear a helmet.

 Again, if the police see you ( especially if you are a foreigner), you will get a fine.
-Plus think of the danger aspect.
+Plus, think of the danger aspect.
 It is quite common to see tourists driving around in their swimwear completely unprotected.
-Unfortunately, it is these same people we also see fully bandaged up, walking around in crutches.
-Wear a helmet it’s a MUST!
-A good idea if you ride a motorbike back home and you intend to rent a bike for a long period of time, is to bring your own helmet.
+Unfortunately, we see these same people fully bandaged, walking around on crutches.
+Wear a helmet.
+It’s a MUST!
+A good idea if you ride a motorbike back home and you intend to rent a bike for a long period is to bring your helmet.
 Generally a lot safer and a lot cleaner.

 ‘ Bali Villa Escapes Tip: make sure the helmet strap works and get a decent helmet.
-Some of the bike rental places will give you substandard ones so be careful.
+Some bike rental places will give you substandard ones, so be careful.

 3) You can find a motorbike to rent easily.

 There are places all over Bali that offer this service.
-Start with your hotel, and if they can’t help you I’m sure the concierge will be able to walk you across the street to a mates place to get your bike.
-Make sure you test the brakes, look at the tyres, as these bikes have been punished by many tourists.
-If it looks dodgy, move on to the next bike rental place; 5 metres down the road.
+Start with your hotel, and if they can’t help you, I’m sure the concierge will be able to walk you across the street to a mate’s place to get your bike.
+Make sure you test the brakes and look at the tyres, as many tourists have punished these bikes.
+If it looks dodgy, move on to the next bike rental place 5 metres down the road.
 I will make a bet with you that you can get a bike to rent within 15 minutes of looking.
-This is especially true in the main tourist areas such as Seminyak, Kuta or Legian.
+This is especially true in tourist areas such as Seminyak, Kuta or Legian.

 4) Watch out for the traffic

-Be 100% alert as driving in Bali is completely different from driving here in Australia.
-Basically, the rules are a lot more relaxed and I find that the larger vehicles tend to rule the road – keep well clear of these trucks and other bigger cars – especially those water trucks as they drive like absolute lunatics!
+Be 100% alert, as driving in Bali is completely different from driving here in Australia.
+The rules are much more relaxed, and I find that the larger vehicles tend to rule the road – keep clear of these trucks and other bigger cars – especially those water trucks, as they drive like absolute lunatics!

 5. Don’t drink and drive

 Driving after you have had a few drinks seems to be quite commonplace in Bali.
-But, again if you are silly enough to do this, you are more than likely going to end up in an accident.
-They do not have drink driving rules in Bali and the police won’t care how much you have drunk but for your safety just don’t risk it.
-Taxis & Go Jek are plentiful and cheap enough so go that option.
+But, again, if you are silly enough to do this, you will likely end up in an accident.
+They do not have drunk driving rules in Bali, and the police won’t care how much you have drunk, but don’t risk it for your safety.
+Taxis & Go Jek are plentiful and cheap enough so go with that option.

 6) Make sure your horn is working